 In other words, master data management is the key to unlocking the true value of your data.

-While the specific framework you use will depend on your organization’s size, budget, and data complexity, these three essential master data management principles should always form the core of your approach.
+While the specific MDM framework you use will depend on your organization’s size, budget, and data complexity, these essential master data management principles should always form the core of your approach.

 1. Data Quality

 More than likely, you will find that your data is not as clean as you would like it to be.
-Don’t despair – this is normal!
+Don’t get worried – this is normal!
 The important thing is to identify the areas where your data needs improvement and put together a plan to address them.

 Your plan should include both short-term and long-term strategies.
 In the short term, you will want to focus on cleansing, which involves removing inaccuracies and inconsistencies; and enrichment, which refers to adding more context and depth to your data where helpful.